 Today, more than half of the United States administers the UBE.
 Students are benefiting from instant reciprocity, an immediate benefit right after passing the bar exam.
 With a high enough score, you can expand your job search, faster, into all UBE states.
 That makes you more marketable to employers in different parts of the country.
 You can target those firms and companies looking to hire to meet greater demand in areas less inundated with legal practitioners.

 Many student have taken advantage of this mobility.
 Since 2011, roughly 12,000 UBE test takers have transferred their scores to a jurisdiction where they did not take the bar, according to Judith A. Gundersen, President of the National Conference of Bar Examiners (NCBE)*.

 “Lawyers are more mobile than they once were.
 No longer do lawyers settle in one state and practice in that state until retirement,” said Jeffrey Ward, President of the Tennessee Board of Law Examiners**.

 THE MBE, MEE AND MPT COMPONENTS

-The UBE is a two-day exam drafted by the NCBE, consisting of the Multistate Bar Exam (50%), Multistate Essay Exam (30%) and Multistate Performance Test (20%).
-These testing components are not new and have long been part of the bar exam format in many states.
-However, the UBE rests upon an agreement, whereby a state agrees to give full faith and credit to a score achieved on the bar exam in another jurisdiction because that jurisdiction uniformly administers, grades and scores the exam.
+The UBE is a two-day exam drafted by the NCBE.
+It consists of the Multistate Bar Exam (50%), Multistate Essay Exam (30%) and Multistate Performance Test (20%).
+These testing components are not new.
+They have long been part of the bar exam format in many states.
+However, the UBE rests upon an agreement: a state agrees to give full faith and credit to a score achieved on the bar exam in another jurisdiction because that jurisdiction uniformly administers, grades and scores the exam.

 260: Alabama | Minnesota | Missouri | New Mexico | North Dakota